gearvrf/GearVRf-Demos/README.md

 * you should now have an apk that you can push to an android device

 ```
-adb install ./app/build/outputs/apk/app-debug.apk
+adb install -r ./app/build/outputs/apk/app-debug.apk
 ```
 NOTE: some of these examples use the application name instead of `app` to hold the apk build directory for instance, in gvr-cubemap, you will find the apk in `./gvr-cubemap/gvrcubemap/build/outputs/apk/app-debug.apk`

 ```
 cd gvr-cubemap
 ./gradlew assembleDebug
-adb install ./gvrcubemap/build/outputs/apk/app-debug.apk
+adb install -r ./gvrcubemap/build/outputs/apk/app-debug.apk
 ```

-* if you want to run the examples without a headset (this is useful for debugging), change the value of `vr_only` to `vr_dual`
+* if you want to run without loading into a headset, enable Samsung VR Service developer mode:
+	- go to Settings > Applications > manage applications > Gear VR Service > Manage Storage
+	- press the VR Service Version 6 times
+	- if you get a message 'You are a developer' you should see a toggle to enable developer mode
+	- if you get a message 'You are not a developer' you probably haven't installed a valid apk with your oculus signature - run the `adb install -r ./gvrcubemap/build/outputs/apk/app-debug.apk` command on at least one project, then the service should discover you

 ###gvr-complexscene
 A simple sample which can contain as many bunnies as we want to make it complex